jthegedus/svelte-adapter-firebase/README.md

 #### Cloud Function Deployment

-After `svelte adapt` and updating your Cloud Functions with the printed code you should be able to perform a normal `firebase deploy` to deploy your app.
+After `svelte build` and updating your Cloud Functions with the printed code you should be able to perform a normal `firebase deploy` to deploy your app.

-A [`firebase.json.hosting.predeploy`](https://firebase.google.com/docs/cli#hooks) script to perform `svelte-kit build && svelte-kit adapt` would ensure you always get the latest code for your server output before deployment.
+A [`firebase.json.hosting.predeploy`](https://firebase.google.com/docs/cli#hooks) script to perform `svelte-kit build` would ensure you always get the latest code for your server output before deployment.

 #### Cloud Function Caveats